 History has always played an important role in what I do.
 When we learn more about the people and places that came before us, the past becomes alive and tangible.
 That sense of living connection is not easy to put a name to, but when we feel it, we recognise it.

 As well as joining the dots, I enjoy the interrogative part of history.
 In looking for things we will often pose a question, and proceed to find ways to answer it.
 But sometimes we need to change the question we are asking.
-My innovative approaches to research, and the methods I use, are based on linguistics and the exploration of subtle connections between people and place, and a little probability.
-Not many things in history are certain, so I am always careful to offer most likely scenarios, rather than posit findings as ‘truth.’
+My research methods are based on linguistics and the exploration of subtle connections between people and place, and a little probability.

 My training as a Research Assistant at the University of Exeter led me to work on projects such as the Global Circulation of Literatures, with Professor Regenia Gagnier, and American poetry of the First World War, with Professor Mark Whalan.
-Most recently I have been working on ‘Heathfield Down’, as the lost location of the Battle of Hastings.
+Most recently I have been working with a colleague Simon Coleman on ‘Heathfield Down’, as the lost location of the Battle of Hastings.

 Nature Writing, and the History of Place